 Some WWW pages are extremely large because they contain many large images or tables.
 These types of pages consume memory in the communicator very quickly.
 If, when downloading WWW pages, you see an error note about memory, the first action is to close any other applications that you may have opened after starting the WWW browser.
-To do that, press the Menu key and scroll across to the left-hand end of the Menu bar, to see open items in the 'Task menu'.
+To do that, press the Menu key and check the leftmost menu for tasklist of open applications.
 Select and close each item.